rectangle0123/web/static/media/home.b35a89834283674b079b.md

 ## Greetings

-This website is a non-work-related web project created by me, a professional in the field of system development
+This website is a non-work-related web project created by me, a professional in the field of system development.

 I realized that when attempting to publish my hobby-made app on the store, I need to prepare a web page with a privacy policy statement.
 In order to fulfill this requirement, I initially planned to create a standalone web page.
 However, I decided to turn it into a portfolio-style website where I can also showcase other articles and content.